 Late Finish of Activity G = 19 – 1= 18 (we will choose the late start of activity E, not activity H, because the Late Start of activity E is earlier than the Late Start of activity H)

 Late Start of activity G = 18 – 3 + 1

 Calculate the Free Float

-I strongly recommend you read my blog post on total float and free float to get a better understanding.
+I strongly recommend you read my blog post on total float and free float to get a better understanding before proceeding further.

 Visit: Total Float and Free Float

 - Free Float = ES of next activity – EF of current activity – 1

 Benefits of the Critical Path Method